Gzoref/printf/README.md

 	7. Handle the following conversion specifier: p

-	    -You don’t have to handle the flag characters -You don’t have to handle field width
+	    -You don’t have to handle the flag characters
+		 - You don’t have to handle field width
-		-You don’t have to handle precision
+		 - You don’t have to handle precision
-		-You don’t have to handle the length modifiers
+		 - You don’t have to handle the length modifiers
 <hr>

     8. Handle the following flag characters for non-custom conversion specifiers:

        	       - +
 	       - space
                - \#

 <hr>

 	9. Handle the following length modifiers for non-custom conversion specifiers:

 	       - l
                - h
 	-Conversion specifiers to handle: d, i, u, o, x, X
 <hr>